tytydraco/yessleep/out/My_neighbor_keeps_talking_to_someone_who_isnt_there_Last_night_I_heard_them_answer_back.md

 I waved—instinct, I guess—but he didn’t respond.
 Just turned and walked out of sight.

 I figured he didn’t see me.
-Or maybe he was hard of hearing.
 Or maybe he just didn’t care.
 I mean, people keep to themselves out here.
 That’s part of the appeal, right?

 Still, after that, I started noticing more.